-French name (left bank) for the entire area to the left of the Garonne river and the Gironde estuary in the Bordeaux region.
-It includes the AOC areas of Graves, Pessac-Léognan and Sauternes (with Barsac), and the entire Médoc area (Bas-Médoc and Haut-Médoc).
-Bordeaux wines are dominated by certain grape varieties, which is known as Bordeaux blending.
-In the red wines of Rive gauche, the dominant variety is usually Cabernet Sauvignon, complemented by Cabernet Franc, Cot (here Malbec), Merlot and Petit Verdot.
-The right bank along the Dordogne and Gironde rivers is called Rive droite.
+French term (left bank) for the area to the left of the Garonne river and the Gironde estuary in the Bordeaux region.
+It includes the AOC areas Graves, Pessac-Léognan and Sauternes (with Barsac), as well as Médoc (Bas-Médoc and Haut-Médoc).
+The area is equally famous for red wines, white wines and sweet wines.

 Here, sandy and stony soils predominate, which are advantageous for certain grape varieties and bring out their potential characteristics particularly concisely and positively.
 The typical mixture of varieties is called Bordeaux blend (of the left bank).
 The red wines are usually dominated by Cabernet Sauvignon, supplemented with smaller proportions of Cabernet Franc, Cot (here Malbec), Merlot and Petit Verdot.
 It is often said that there are more powerful and long-lasting wines on the left and more subtle and elegant wines on the right.
 Sauvignon Blanc dominates among the white wines.
 The right bank along the river Dordogne and the Gironde is called Rive droite.

 The Wine lexicon helps me to stay up to date and refresh my knowledge.
 Thank you for this Lexicon that will never end in terms of topicality!
 That's what makes it so exciting to visit more often.Thorsten Rahn